Skip to main content

 Claim and Complaint Triage

-Due to a large increase and a significant backlog of claims, the Bureau of Labor and Industries currently cannot investigate all claims and complaints.
+Due to a large increase and a significant backlog of claims, the Bureau of Labor and Industries currently does not have the resources to investigate all claims and complaints.

 As of October 2024, BOLI still has the following triage in effect: